 NFC technology also helps to integrate important information —such as scheduling and real-time arrival information, to assist with journey planning — and payments.
 This allows various mobile apps to serve not just as a payments clearinghouse for all mobility, but as an information clearinghouse.
-WJohn from Agency 7 discussed this merger of journey planning information and payments within the mobile ticketing app his agency developed internally:
+Within a single app, a rider may see bus schedules and stop locations alongside estimated time of arrival of an Uber driver and nearby micromobility hubs.
+John from Agency 7 discussed this merger of journey planning information and payments within the mobile ticketing app his agency developed internally: